Funded play and childcare places for 2 year olds

 The offer of a funded early education and childcare place must be offered ‘free at the point of delivery’.
 This means that if your child is only receiving the funded hours without any additional paid hours or services then you will not be expected to make any payment to the provider to access your child’s place.

-If you wish to access any additional hours outside of the funded place, then you will have the option to pay for additional hours.
-Where your child accesses additional services (such as meals, nappies and other consumables) your provider is entitled to charge for these services.
+If you wish to access any additional hours outside of the funded place, then you will have the option to pay for additional hours as well as any additional services such as classes and activities that aren't a requirement of the Early Years Foundation Stage.
+These should be optional where you are accessing the funded hours only.

 All childcare providers should have a clear and concise charging policy so that there is no misunderstanding of any costs.
 The arrangements for payment are a private matter between providers and parents.

-If you are asked to pay for your child’s funded early education and childcare place in advance, or if you have any concerns about how your child’s funded place has been calculated you can contact FiND for further advice.
+If you are asked to pay for your child’s funded hours in advance, or if you have any concerns about how your child’s funded place has been calculated you can contact FiND for further advice.
 Please see the section ‘Further advice and support’ below.

 What happens if I stop being eligible?

-If you have not yet accessed a place for your child then unfortunately you will no longer be eligible to access the funded early education place.
+If you have not yet accessed a place for your child and you are no longer eligible then you will no longer be eligible to access the funded early education place.

-If your child is already accessing their funded early education place then they may continue to do so until they become eligible for the funded early education places for three and four year olds.
+If your child is already accessing their funded early education place then they will continue to access their place until they move onto the universal funded places for three and four year olds.

 What happens if my child's setting stops being eligible to offer funded places?